BloodLantern/Mountain/README.md

 ## How to use this library

-You need to have [vcpkg](https://vcpkg.io) installed.
+First, you need to have [vcpkg](https://vcpkg.io) installed.
 See their [get started documentation](https://learn.microsoft.com/en-us/vcpkg/get_started/overview#get-started-with-vcpkg).

+Then, you can choose between either using vcpkg or building the framework from source.

 ### 1. Use the vcpkg package manager